elasticio/elasticio.github.io/content/_guides/mapping-data.md

 You can add this structure manually using the appropriate function:

-{% include img.html max-width="100%" url="/assets/img/integrator-guide/data-mapper/mapping-webhook.png" title="Mapping: Configure input" %}
+{% include img.html max-width="80%" url="/assets/img/integrator-guide/data-mapper/mapping-webhook.png" title="Mapping: Configure input" %}

-We intend to map these values into outgoing fields in *Petstore API* component.
+We intend to map these values into outgoing fields in the [**Petstore component**](/components/petstore/).
 Let us jump into the integration flow design right at the mapping stage.

-{% include img.html max-width="100%" url="/assets/img/integrator-guide/data-mapper/mapper-01.png" title="Mapping: Configure input" %}
+{% include img.html max-width="80%" url="/assets/img/integrator-guide/data-mapper/mapper-01.png" title="Mapping: Configure input" %}

-The screenshot above shows the stage in integration flow designer where the actual mapping or matching of the values is done.
-The *Petstore API* operation for creating a Pet requires a name and a status for the new pet.
-That's why the component asks the user to provide input in two fields: `Name` and `Status`.
-These two fields are required (red exclamation marks), which means without providing the values for them we won't be able to proceed further and click on *Continue* button.
-Let us proceed with the mapping.
+The screenshot above shows the stage in integration flow designer where you can do the actual mapping or matching of the values.
+Here we choose to create a Pet and need to provide values for **Name** and **Status** required fields (red asterisks) to proceed further.

+Here we will map these required fields using incoming data from the previous step(s).

-{% include img.html max-width="100%" url="/assets/img/integrator-guide/data-mapper/mapper-02.png" title="Mapping: Selecting drop-down" %}
+{% include img.html max-width="80%" url="/assets/img/integrator-guide/data-mapper/mapper-02.png" title="Mapping: Selecting drop-down" %}

-To map the *Name* field click on a drop-down menu **(1)**, choose the step you need **(2)** and select the matching value from the provided values **(3)** .
-For example, our incoming data has a field `name` which we match with the *Name* field from *Petstore API* component.
+To map the **Name** field click on cross to open a drop-down menu **(1)**, choose the step you need **(2)** and select the matching value from the provided values **(3)** .
+For example, our incoming data has a field `name` which we match with the **Name** field from the Petstore component.

-{% include img.html max-width="100%" url="/assets/img/integrator-guide/data-mapper/mapper-03.png" title="Mapping result of the field" %}
+{% include img.html max-width="80%" url="/assets/img/integrator-guide/data-mapper/mapper-03.png" title="Mapping result of the field" %}

 The screenshot above shows the successful mapping result which is `Gromit`.
-Notice that you have to click to the *Eye* button here which shows the successful evaluation result.
+You have to click to the **Eye button** here which shows the successful evaluation result.

-{% include img.html max-width="100%" url="/assets/img/integrator-guide/data-mapper/mapper-04.png" title="Expressions tab" %}
+{% include img.html max-width="80%" url="/assets/img/integrator-guide/data-mapper/mapper-04.png" title="Expressions tab" %}

-Before going further we can check the *JSONata* mode here **(1)**.
-Here you can look under the hood of the [JSONata](http://jsonata.org/) powered mapper and see the list **(2)** of expressions and functions that is possible to use.
+Before going further we can check the **JSONata* Mode** here **(1)**.
+Here you can look under the hood of the [JSONata](http://jsonata.org/) powered mapper and see the list **(2)** of expressions and functions you can use.
 We have already used them in the [how to create your first integration flow](/getting-started/first-flow) tutorial.

-We can match the *Status* field with the incoming `status` value as well to complete the mapping and go forward.
-Using the *Status* field as an example, you can see that there are fields that accept **fixed values only**.
-In this case, these are: `available`, `pending`, `sold`:
+We can match the **Status** field with the incoming `status` value as well to complete the mapping and go forward.
+Using the **Status** field as an example, you can see that there are fields that accept **fixed values**.
+In this case, the Petstore component accepts: `available`, `pending` and `sold` values.

-{% include img.html max-width="100%" url="/assets/img/integrator-guide/data-mapper/mapping-petstore-status.png" title="Expressions tab" %}
+{% include img.html max-width="80%" url="/assets/img/integrator-guide/data-mapper/mapping-petstore-status.png" title="Expressions tab" %}

-If you enter an incorrect value, the field will be highlighted in orange:
+If you enter an incorrect value, the platform user field as well as the step number will be highlighted in orange:

-{% include img.html max-width="100%" url="/assets/img/integrator-guide/data-mapper/incorrect-value.png" title="Expressions tab" %}
+{% include img.html max-width="80%" url="/assets/img/integrator-guide/data-mapper/incorrect-value.png" title="Expressions tab" %}

-> **Note** During the mapping process the mapping expressions is evaluated on the samples.
-During the component execution {{site.data.tenant.name}} evaluates these expressions based on the incoming data which will differ from the presented sample.
+> **Note** During the mapping process the mapping expressions is evaluated on
+> the samples.
+During the component execution {{site.data.tenant.name}} evaluates
+> these expressions based on the incoming data which will differ from the presented sample.

 ## Using advanced mapping mode

 In the previous section you learned how to map data between two steps of an integration flow using a JSONata expression.
 This is a convenient approach, however, the graphical mapping in the *Integrator mode* has certain limitations.

 The following screenshot demonstrates the *Developer mode*.